By Kylee Julian, May 9, 2019

 I’ve been challenged a lot by the UCM public relations faculty, but it’s been all good.
 They’ve given me marketable skill sets and confidence.
 I even got to travel with the program when it helped 33 students take an awesome study abroad trip to Brisbane, Australia.
 We had so much fun, learned about public relations in another country, put our storytelling skills to the test (yep, we produced blogs and social media posts with a purpose), and connected with more than 25 international professionals.
 Now that’s what I call an awesome education.
 It’s what UCM folks call “learning to a greater degree.”
 Australia?
 Well, it was opportunity in action.

 As a closing thought, here’s what’s really cool.
 As I get ready to graduate, I know I can do something many graduates from other majors cannot do.
 I can use my PR skills in any industry I want (and get paid more than $40K to do it).
 Finance needs public relations.
 Entertainment needs public relations.
 Fashion needs public relations.
 Animal safety enthusiasts need public relations.
 Engineering companies need public relations.
 Agricultural companies need public relations.
 Companies in crisis need public relations.
 Hospitals need public relations.
 Manufacturers need public relations.
 Universities need public relations.
 Every organization needs public relations.* I can start out an events coordinator, media relations specialist, crisis communication strategist, public affairs officer, public relations manager, promotions coordinator or social media manager.
 Need I say more?
-It really is “one degree, a world of opportunities,” just like the UCM public relations program claims.
+It really is “one degree, a world of opportunities,” just like the UCM public relations program claims; with so many different career paths, it's no wonder PR is often called strategic communications!
 For more information, check out ucmo.edu/pr.

 *According to the U.S. Bureau of Labor Statistics, the job outlook for PR managers from 2016 to 2026 is 10%, which is faster than the average for all other occupations.
 The median manager salary reported by the U.S. Bureau of Labor Statistics for 2018 was $114,800.
 This is similar to the median salary reported by PRWeek in its 2018 Salary Survey of $95,000 for all levels of public relations employment, not just managers.